igutekunst/ooc/_sources/technical.rst.txt

 Traits are a concept borrowed from languages such as Rust that have strong type systems.
 Various types can implement different Traits, making them compatible with functions that require those traits.

-For example, a class could implement the ``Orderable``, trait, and immediately be sortable.
+For .. code-block:: c, a class could implement the ``Orderable``, trait, and immediately be sortable.
 Similarly, a class could implement the ``Iterable`` trait, and be usable with functional programming functions such as ``map`` and ``reduce``.

 Of course you lose a bunch of the value of *Traits* without having static typing, but it will enable better error messages